emj1020/emj1020/README.md

-- 👋 Hi, I’m Liz Johnson & welcome to my github page.
+- 👋 Hi, I’m Liz & welcome to my github page!
 I am a mathematician, physicist, and urban data scientist actively searching for job opportunities in mainly local government & public sector, consulting, NGOs, and think tanks.

-- 👀 I’m passionate about social & racial equity.
-I look to pursue these interests through science communication, data analysis and visualization.

-- 🌱 I’m currently in my masters degree at NYU's Center for Urban Science & Progress where I am learning how to apply machine learning techniques, mainly using NYC open source data, to quantify & solve societal issues that impact urban communities.
+- 👩🏻‍🎓 I’m currently in my masters degree at NYU's Center for Urban Science & Progress where I am learning to apply machine learning techniques, mainly using open source data, to quantify & solve societal issues that impact urban communities.
 I am extremely interested in the topics of educational equity, criminal justice, affordable housing & residential segregation, and data & innovation in the public sector.
+I look forward to sharing the projects I complete in my program, as well as any personal projects, with the public on my github account.

+- 🏡 I am originally from Boston, MA which is why MANY of my projects are focused on the City of Boston.

 - 📫 How to reach me on linkedin @ www.linkedin.com/in/elizabeth-johnson-65835414a or by email @ emjohnson1020@gmail.com